Skip to main content Skip to secondary navigation

 1. Empower organizations that equip diverse investors with the financial knowledge and confidence they need to share in the wealth that markets can create.
 Grants will be given in this area to organizations and programs which deliver impact in one or more of the following ways:

-· Improving access to knowledge and tools among women and under-represented communities
+· Improving access to knowledge and tools for investing and wealth creation among under-resourced communities

-2. Support entrepreneurs who promote diversity with the resources to strengthen and scale those businesses and contribute to the prosperity of society.
+2. Support entrepreneurs from under-resourced communities with the resources to strengthen and scale those businesses and contribute to the prosperity of society.
 Grants will be given in this area to organizations and programs which deliver impact in one or more of the following ways:

-· Equipping women and diverse founders with mentoring and resources
+· Equipping under-resourced founders with mentoring and resources

-· Improving access to capital for women and diverse founders
+· Improving access to capital for under-resourced founders

 Funding amount: $75K average